 - Hands have to be disinfected and cleaned when leaving the lab or in case of a contamination.

 - Pipetting aids must always be used; it is prohibited to use mouth pipetting.

 - Special care must be taken when using sharps.
-Dispose of needles and other sharps in safety waste boxes.
+Dispose of needles and other sharps in sharp waste boxes.

 - Keep the laboratory and your workplace tidy.

 - It is prohibited to drink, eat, smoke, and apply make-up and/or contact lenses in the laboratory.

 - All biological samples must be risk assessed and approved by the safety team in DUO before being brought and handled at MAX IV.

 - All samples have to be properly labeled and stored in closed containers.

 - Only qualified and trained personal are allowed to work with biological agents.

 - If necessary, waste must be decontaminated.

 - Transportation of biological agents is only allowed within closed containers that are labeled as Biohazard when assessed so.

 - The users are required to provide ethical authorization of the research if human and animal samples are to be studied in a proposal.